hngi/Team-Hera-Budget-App/README.md

 Well-done!
 You have contributed to our beautiful app.
 We are proud of you!

-Now, this process may not go so smoothly, don't get frustrated (it is easy to feel disheartened - work against it.)
-We Are Team Hera - Frustration got nothing on us; You feel me, yea?

 Don't worry about merging it.
 It will be reviewed and merged.